-Our research showed that 82% of the people surveyed who did make a bail application, did not succeed.
+Our research shows that 82% of the people surveyed who did make a bail application, did not succeed.
 The majority of this 82% were first time offenders, or people committing non-violent and less serious crimes; offences that should prima facie be given bail.

-During these training sessions, we will encourage the police officers to make use of the toll free advice line and provide arrested persons with a booklet or access to a phone, provided by CHREAA, to call the paralegal advice line.
+We run workshops with police to gain a better understanding of the main reasons police officers are not granting police bail or explaining the right to bail.
+During these training sessions, we encourage the police officers to make use of the toll free advice line and provide arrested persons with a booklet or access to a phone, provided by CHREAA, to call the paralegal advice line.